ericwrobinson/magic-pie-copy-rjs/src/pages/services/index.md

         As your freelance copywriter, I'll work with you to:

-        1. Sketch a site structure
+        1. Outline a site structure

         2. Define your brand voice